Where Love Lives: Release

-The 1990 release of the single was named just as "Where Love Lives", but when re-released in 1991 it got named "Where Love Lives (Come On In)".
+The 1990 release of the single was named just "Where Love Lives", but when re-released in 1991 it got named "Where Love Lives (Come On In)".
 It is the first single from Limerick's debut album, And Still I Rise, which was released in March 1992.
 That year she also won the Best Female Artist Award at 1992's DMC Awards.
 In 1996 Arista released the Alison Limerick Club Classics, a remix album.
-From this release, "Where Love Lives" again topped the dance charts with "Make It On My Own" following.
+From this release, "Where Love Lives" again topped the dance charts with "Make It on My Own" following.
 For the first time "Where Love Lives" was released in America and it reached number four in the Billboard Hot Dance 100 chart.
 In 2003, the song appeared on the charts yet again thanks to new remixes, reaching number 16 on the Billboard dance charts and number 44 on the UK Singles Chart.

 In 2016, Limerick joined music collective Brooklyn Funk Essentials as lead singer and together they released a new version of "Where Love Lives" via Dorado Records in 2018.
 Lati Kronlund, who co-started the collective commented on the re-recording of "Where Love Lives", "It's a funky version, played all live in the studio by the band, it is almost a live tribute to the Frankie Knuckles and Dave Morales remix of the song from the early nineties, but also to the Philly disco and Chicago house sound that was the song’s original inspiration."